-Class Туре Example TEMPORAL SYNCHRONOUS The parishioners of St. Michael and All Angels stop to chat at the church door, as members here always have.
-(Implicit while) In the tower, five men and women pull rhythmically on ropes attached to the same five bells that first sounded here in 1614.
-CONTINGENCY REASON Also unlike Mr. Ruder, Mr. Breeden appears to be in a position to get somewhere with his agenda. (implicit=because) As a for- mer White House aide who worked closely with Congress, he is savvy in the ways of Washington.
-COMPARISON CONTRAST The U.S. wants the removal of what it perceives as barriers to investment; Japan denies there are real barriers.
-EXPANSION CONJUNCTION Not only do the actors stand outside their characters and make it clear they are at odds with them, but they often literally stand on their heads.
+Mr. Ruder, Mr. Breeden appears to be in a position where with his agenda. (implicit=because) As a for-House aide who worked closely with Congress,

+- in the ways of Washington. - ants the removal of what it perceives as barriers to Japan denies there are real barriers. - the actors stand outside their characters and make are at odds with them, but they often literally stand ds.
-Figure 23.2 The four high-level semantic distinctions in the PDTB sense hierarchy

-- PDTB corpus: 18K explicit relations; 16K implicit - Also Chinese Discourse Treebank, - ~ half as many explicit discourse connectives